mickenordin/nextcloud-db/proxysql/compose/README.md

 )
 ```

-3. Username and password of the MySQL users to pass through this ProxySQL:
+3. Modify the username and password of the MySQL users to pass through this ProxySQL:

 ```
 mysql_users =